I Want To...

 - Removal of the ovaries, also known as an oopherectomy (Women who test positive for these genetic mutations often have a higher risk of developing ovarian cancer.)

 How do I know if I should be tested for BRCA1 or BRCA2?

 You should consider carefully whether to be tested for the BRCA1 or BRCA2 genetic mutation and ask yourself what you will do if you test positive.
 Are you ready and able to take proactive, aggressive steps?
 Will the information cause too much anxiety for both you and your loved ones?
 These are really important questions that you must work through before you undergo the testing.

 The Johns Hopkins Breast Center offers genetic testing and other forms of breast cancer risk assessment.
-We encourage a serious discussion with a genetic counselor and a medical oncologist who specializes in high risk women, as well as your loved ones.
+We encourage a serious discussion with a risk counselor and physicians who specialize in advising high risk women.
 Risk assessment and counseling are prerequisites for genetic testing.
-The test is a simple blood test and results take approximately one month.
+The test is a simple blood test and results take approximately two weeks.

 If I do test positive, how do I decide whether to have a mastectomy and possible removal of my ovaries?